mcinglis/c-style/readme.md

 } Person;
 ```

 TitleCase names should be used for structs so that they're recognizable without the `struct` prefix.
 They also let you name struct variables as the same thing as their type without names clashing (e.g. a `banana` of type `Banana`).
-You should always define the struct name, even if you don't need to, because it helps readability when the struct definition becomes large.
+You should always define the struct name, even if you don't need to, because you might need to later (e.g. to use as an incomplete type).
+Also, having a name at the top helps readability when comments are inserted, or the struct definition becomes large.

 I don't typedef structs used for named arguments (see below), however, because the TitleCase naming would be weird.
 Anyway, if you're using a macro for named arguments, then the typedef is unnecessary and the struct definition is hidden.